projectrepo2003/Autism-Spectrum-Disorder-Prediction/README.md

 - matplotlib
 - pickle (builtin)
 You can install the packages with:

-*pip install pandas numpy scikit-learn xgboost imbalanced-learn seaborn matplotlib*
+*!pip install pandas numpy scikit-learn xgboost imbalanced-learn seaborn matplotlib*

 ## How to run
 1. Open AutismPrediction.ipynb in Jupyter Lab / Jupyter Notebook / Google Colab.